• Home

 • Grease loaf pan or line with parchment paper.
 Roll dough into a loaf and place in pan.

-Cover and let rise one hour.
+Cover and let rise 30 minutes to one hour.

 • Bake at 350 degrees for 30 minutes or until lightly browned.
 Brush top with melted butter.